khromov/wp-distraction-free-writing-mode-themes/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Improved themes to fix some issues with WordPress themes overriding the Distraction Free styles.
+* Improved loading of Custom CSS
+* New Spanish translation, thanks Andrew Kurtis at WebHostingHub

 = 3.0.1 =

 * Bug fix for titles in Distraction Free Writing Mode when force option was enabled